Waiting Tables, Building Worlds

 So, I went out into the wider world, looking for a life where corruption and capitalism hadn’t yet become inevitable.
 It started in an indigenous reserve in the mountains of Costa Rica.
 What began was a 10-year journey of volunteer work, extreme minimalism, traveling, teaching, off-grid living, and building community.

-During this time, I wrote my first book: I Am Tamra — a tale of two Tamras seemingly dreaming one another’s lives who, only once cast out from society, discover the horrific truth about those who control it.
-But at the time, I had little professional writing experience to my name (and if we’re being honest, I’ll probably re-release it after I finish the third SkyWorld book), so trying to land an agent and traditional publishing was a moonshot.
-With no bites, I self-published and tried to move on to write the second, while starting to make money through freelance ghostwriting.
+During this time, I wrote my first book: I AM TAMRA — a tale of two Tamras seemingly dreaming one another’s lives, but only once cast out from society do they discover the horrific truth about those who control it.
+But at the time, I had little professional writing experience to my name (If we’re being honest, I’ll probably improve and re-release it after I finish the third SkyWorld book).
+Trying to land an agent and traditional publishing was a moonshot.

-But this was 2020, the pandemic had just hit and nomadic life was suddenly much more challenging.
-I went back to California for a year-long visa to live in India got grounded.
+This was 2020.
+The pandemic had just hit and nomadic life suddenly became much more challenging.
+I went back to California for a year-long visa to live in India and got grounded.
 Airlines closed.
-I ended up in a house in Temple City waiting it out.
+I ended up in a house in Temple City, LA to wait it out.
 When an organization I had volunteered with previously found an opportunity to send me to Haiti, I took it.
 After a challenging but valuable experience I’ll never forget, I decided travel was too hard post-COVID and came back to settle in North Carolina.

 Swallowed back into Capitalism

 My minimalist nomad life was pretty inexpensive, but living in the U.S. made that lifestyle more challenging.
-I dug into freelance writing and (convincing myself that I was writing for the “good ones”) found a job writing for corporates about how great they are as leaders.
-I joked about what they might think of me if they read how I depicted them in I Am Tamra.
+I dug deeper into freelance writing and (convincing myself that I was doing it for the “good ones”) found a job writing for corporates about how great they are as leaders.
+I joked about what they might think of me if they read how I depicted them in I AM TAMRA.
 I joked about what my friends in the off-grid communities where I volunteered would think of me writing puff pieces for corporates.

 But it paid consistently.
 And it paid well.
 Somehow, I found myself building a business in that niche marketing corner of executive thought leadership.
 At first, it was only supposed to be a means to an end — publishing my second novel.
 There were even talks of taking on the task as a business imperative, but the prospect never manifested.
 As it turned out, anti-capitalist sci-fi didn’t really fit into a corporate services business plan.

 Still, in 2025, I made a resolution: I would finish my second novel in my SkyWorld series.
 And, by September of last year, I had done it.
 Three stories begging me to write them since I was in high school, and I had now completed the second one.
-But I also made sure the story stands alone for readers who haven’t read the first.
-It was a challenge, but I have heard this makes it more likely to appeal to agents for traditional publishing.
+But I also made sure the story would stand alone, even for readers who haven’t read the first.
+It was a challenge, but opening it up to more readers also makes it more likely to appeal to agents for traditional publishing.

 A Leap of Faith

 Waiting tables is just the beginning of my journey.
 When it comes to publishing my book, I’m not waiting anymore.
 This is the official re-launch of the launch campaign for my upcoming book, My Name Is Grace000.
 And now that I’m dedicating my time to it, expect to see more frequent content.
-New videos, short stories, blog entries, and SkyWorld lore-building to come, so subscribe to get email updates and never miss a beat!
+New videos, short stories, blog entries, and SkyWorld lore-building to come.
+Subscribe to get email updates and never miss a beat!

 Please leave comments below, or send me a private message through my contact form.
 Help me convince you to read my upcoming book!
 I promise, I’ll do my best to make it worth your while!